Quantum-data-driven dynamical transition in quantum learning: Assumption of fixed relative dQNTK

 \section{Assumption of fixed relative dQNTK}

-In this section, we propose the key assumption (supported in Section~\ref{sec:ensemble}) in order to analytically study the training dynamics through reduction on the number of independent variables in Eqs.~\eqref{eq:dyeqs_full}.
-In a typical training process towards reaching a local minimum, the hessian $\frac{\partial^2 \epsilon_\alpha}{\partial \theta_{\ell} \partial \theta_{\ell^\prime}}$ converges to a constant in late-time training.
+In this section, we propose the key assumption (supported in `Ensemble average results' section) in order to analytically study the training dynamics through reduction on the number of independent variables in Eqs.~\eqref{eq:dyeqs_full}.
+In a typical training process \BZ{toward} reaching a local minimum, the \BZ{Hessian} $\frac{\partial^2 \epsilon_\alpha}{\partial \theta_{\ell} \partial \theta_{\ell^\prime}}$ converges to a constant \BZ{during} late-time training.
 Therefore, according to the definition of dQNTK in Eq.~\eqref{eq:mu_def}, we can expect that $\mu_{\gamma \alpha \beta} \sim K_{\gamma \beta}$ has the same scaling.
 This intuition motivates us to define the relative dQNTK $\lambda_{\gamma \alpha \beta}(t)$ as

 which reduces to the scalar version in Ref.~\cite{zhang2023dynamical} for optimization when $N=1$.
 Our major assumption in this work is that the relative dQNTK converges to a constant $\lambda_{\gamma \alpha \beta}(t) \to \lambda_{\gamma \alpha \beta}$ in the late time.
-We numerically verify the assumption in various cases, as we detail in Appendix~\ref{app:numeric_detail}.
-In Fig.~\ref{fig:lda}, we also plot the sum of the absolute values, $\|\lambda_{\gamma \alpha \beta}\|_1 \equiv \sum_{\gamma\alpha \beta}|\lambda_{\gamma \alpha \beta}|$, to show the convergence.
-This assumption is not only motivated by previous results of Ref.~\cite{zhang2023dynamical}, but also supported by the unitary ensemble theory in Section~\ref{sec:ensemble}.
+We numerically verify the assumption in various cases, as we detail in \QZ{Supplementary Note 6}.
+In Fig.~\ref{fig:lda}, we plot the sum of the absolute values, $\|\lambda_{\gamma \alpha \beta}\|_1 \equiv \sum_{\gamma\alpha \beta}|\lambda_{\gamma \alpha \beta}|$, to show the convergence.
+This assumption is not only motivated by previous results of Ref.~\cite{zhang2023dynamical}, but also supported by the unitary ensemble theory in `Ensemble average results' section.